vishalanarase/vishalanarase.github.io/_posts/2025-08-22-cloud-native-k8s.md

 **Get your tools ready.
 The workshop is about to begin.**

-Stay tuned by subscribing to the blog or following me on [X](https://x.com/vishalanarase) [LinkedIn](https://www.linkedin.com/in/vishal-anarase-623707104/) so you don't miss the updates!
+Stay tuned by subscribing to the blog or following me on [X](https://x.com/vishalanarase) and [LinkedIn](https://www.linkedin.com/in/vishal-anarase-623707104/) so you don't miss the updates!